Sam Walker

 About

-Sam’s ongoing research, which includes the Amittuq Archaeological Project and the AERIAL Project, continues to explore the reciprocal, generative relationships between land and people, particularly during the Tuniit/Paleo-Inuit (c.
-4500 – 600 BP) and Ancestral Inuit (c.800 – 500 BP) periods in Inuit Nunangat (homeland).
-She remains active developing educational youth programs in northern Canada.
+Sam’s ongoing research, which includes the Amittuq Archaeological Project and the Talluruti Archaeological Project, continues to explore the reciprocal, generative relationships between land and people, particularly during the Tuniit/Paleo-Inuit (c.
+4500 – 600 BP), Ancestral Inuit (c.800 – 500 BP), and historic periods in Inuit Nunangat (homeland).
+She remains active developing educational youth programs in Nunavut and Ontario.

 Teaching